veniamin-ilmer/better-standards/base-6/README.md

 Why should 1000 be more popular than 999?

-My theory is that people will understand numbers better if they were closer to [subitizing limits](https://en.wikipedia.org/wiki/Subitizing).
+My hypothesis is that people will understand numbers better if they were closer to [subitizing limits](https://en.wikipedia.org/wiki/Subitizing).

 ## Research